JohnComonitski/FootballMatchAnalysis/README.md

 ## Getting Started

-1. clone the repository
+1. Clone the repository

    ```shell
    git clone https://github.com/JohnComonitski/FootballMatchAnalysis.git
    ```

-2. move to the project directory
+2. Move to the project directory

    ```shell
    cd FootballMatchAnalysis
    ```

-3. create and activate a Python
+3. Create and activate a Python
    [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments).
    On GNU/Linux systems this is as easy as: